Homework 6

 We will not ask you to implement an iterator for the hash table.
 So find() will simply return a pointer to the key,value pair if it exists and nullptr if it does not.

 To facilitate tracking relevant statistics we will use for performance measurements, we have provided the core probing routine: probe(key).
 This routine, applies the hash function to get a starting index, then initializes the prober and repeatedly calls next() until it finds the desired key, reaches a hashtable location that contains nullptr (where a new item may be inserted if desired), or reaches its upper limit of calls (i.e. cannot find a null location). probe() utilizes the Prober.
-Prober::init is called to give the prober all relevant info that it may need, regardless of the probing strategy (i.e. starting index, table size, etc.).
+Prober::init is called to give the prober all relevant info that it may need, regardless of the probing strategy (i.e. starting index, table size, the key (which would be needed by double-hash probing) etc.).
 Then a sequence of calls to Prober::next() will ensue.
 If, for example we are using linear probing, the first call to next() would yield h(k), the subsequent call to next() would yield h(k)+1, the third call would yield h(k)+2, etc. Notice: the first call to next() just returns the h(k) value passed to Prober::init().
 As probing progresses we will update statistics such as the total number of probes.
 Some accessor and mutator functions are provided to access those statistics.

 Note: When probing to insert a new key, we could stop on a location marked as deleted and simply overwrite it with the key to be inserted.
 However, because our design uses the same probe(key) function for all three operations: insert, find, and remove, and certainly for find and remove we would NOT want to stop on a deleted item, but instead keep probing to find the desired key, we will simply take the more inefficient probing approach of not reusing locations marked for deletion when probing for insertion.